Description

 Year - Rotate the earth around the sun and say the months of a year.
 Discuss how a complete rotation is a year or another birthday.

-- Sun Craft Sun Craft:
+- Sun Craft Sun Craft

 Draw a circle on a piece of white paper.
 Drop large dots of yellow paint inside the circle along with a very small dot of red paint.
 Lay a piece of wax paper on top of the circle.
 Press with the pads of your fingers to mix the paint and cover the circle.
 Pull up the wax paper.
 With a q-tip, pull extra paint from the circle to make sun rays.

-Clouds -
+Cloudy -

 - Clouds are small collections of very small droplets of water.
 The droplets are so small and light that they can float.